VaruDeV/Discord-Token-Checker/readme.md

 Fastest-Discord-Token-Checker!
-Checkes 100 Tokens Under 0.5s.
+Checks 100 Tokens Under 0.5s.

 Star this repo for regular updates and more tools!